 Sperm banking is a standard option to help improve a person’s chance of having biological children after certain treatments.
 Sperm banking involves collecting and freezing mature sperm.

 Before puberty, boys don’t make sperm.
 Sperm banking may not be an option for your son depending on his age and development.
 If your son isn’t able to make sperm, testicular tissue extraction may be another option for him.

 About Testicular Tissue Freezing

 Testicular tissue extraction and freezing is a fertility preservation option that’s used for adult males and is now being offered to pre-pubertal boys.

 For testicular tissue extraction, your son will have a short procedure to remove a small piece of tissue from his testicles (testes).
 At MSK, this is generally done during another procedure that requires anesthesia.

-After the procedure, the tissue will be sent to The Sperm and Embryo Bank of New Jersey, where it will be frozen and stored.
+After the procedure, the tissue will be sent to a sperm bank, where it will be frozen and stored.

 Testicular Tissue Freezing Eligibility

 Testicular tissue freezing isn’t an option for everyone.
 Whether it’s an option for your son depends on the type of cancer or disease he has and his treatment plan..
 Your son will need to be examined before the procedure to make sure he’s a candidate for the procedure.
 For more information, speak with a fertility nurse specialist at MSK.

 Before the procedure, a representative from MSK’s Patient Financial Services Department will talk with you about all possible fees for the procedure.
 They will also answer your questions about insurance coverage, financial assistance, and paying for the procedure.
-Financial support or assistance may be available to help you cover the costs.Back to top
+Financial support or assistance may be available to help you cover the cost.